nailik-git/lc_sell/README.md

 # lc_sell
-calculates, which items to sell in lethal company to exactly meet the profit quota
+calculates which items to sell in lethal company to exactly meet the profit quota

 ## quick start
 ```